 (Social Media Monitoring – Useful For All Businesses, Big And Small)

-- Online Reputation Management
+- Online Reputation Management (ORM)

-- Tracking Online Trends
+- Online Trend Monitoring

-Managing Your Digital Reputation
+Managing Your Online Reputation

 - A former employee feels disgruntled after being fired.

 - A potential employer searches online for information about you.
 They may not find anything bad, but there may not be a lot of good, positive things published online either to help your case.

 Even if you are just starting out, you can still create an easy “set and forget” social media alert system, so that if anything about you does come up online later, you can act proactively and deal with it in a timely manner.